Although I wrote this post about a year ago, I thought I’d update it to share good news:

 (It is the book to the right of the photo.)

-I have been teaching at a private preschool for over 6 years, working with 4 year old children getting them ready to enter Kindergarten the next academic year.
-Every March, we teach a Literature unit.
-I enjoy teaching the children about nursery rhymes, and of course, we celebrate Dr. Seuss’ birthday.
-Who doesn’t love The Cat in the Hat by Dr. Seuss, right?
-(I have even dressed up in costume and visited them, as “The Cat in the Hat.”
-It’s a lot of fun!)
+I had been teaching at a private preschool for about 5 years, working with 4 year old children.
+Every March, we taught a Literature unit.
+I enjoy always that unit, teaching the children about great Caldecott winners, nursery rhymes, and of course, Dr. Seuss books.
+I have even dressed up in costume and visited them, as “The Cat in the Hat,” as I encouraged literacy skills.
+What fun!

 An educator I have always enjoyed sharing good literature with children, and now my dream is to create books that enrich vocabulary as well as entertain children, as their literacy skills develop.
-I pray more and more families realize how important it is to make time in their schedule to read to their children on a daily basis.
+Hopefully, I can help motivate children to learn to read, in this season where they are so many electronic devices being used.
+I pray more and more families realize how important it is to make time in their schedule to read to their young children on a daily basis.
 Believe me, as a parent I know how busy life gets, but we always took time to read to our son.

-A young adult friend of mine recently wrote this, when she saw the link to this exhibit on my Facebook page:
+A young adult friend of mine wrote this, when she first saw the original post on my Facebook page:

-Interested in purchasing a copy of my book?
+Interested in purchasing a copy of my books?